 Lastly, Ratter has some further problems that come across as 'I'm left with questions'.
 I found myself wondering how the stalker managed to keep accessing her apartment so often.
 It felt really implausible as a lot of buildings in Brooklyn and NYC are only accessible by being buzzed in.
 I had to assume that her stalker was a neighbour or she lived in a building that had no buzz-in access.
 I had several questions throughout the film.
 Not everything connected and these felt like elements that took away from the finished film.

 - A girl is attacked.
 Screams and a struggle are heard.

 A lot of the violence is not shown and offscreen.

 Ratter is a film that has its moments.
-The ending is an extremely unsettling one and a good central lead performance from Ashley Benson are the standout moments.
-The film, however, falls short with a few implausible moments and a very slow build up.
-The first fifty minutes of this film, nothing really happens and this is where the film has it's biggest problems.
-If it had more tension in the build up, I may have enjoyed the film a lot more.
+The ending is an extremely unsettling one, and an excellent central lead performance from Ashley Benson are the standout moments.
+The movie, however, falls short with a few implausible moments and a very slow build up.
+The first fifty minutes of this movie, nothing really happens and this is where the film has it's biggest problems.
+If it had more tension in the build-up, I believe I might have enjoyed the movie a lot more.